-Early intervention services end on your child's third birthday.
-Typically, a transition meeting with your family service coordinator, your child's current therapy team and a school district representative will be scheduled 6 months prior to your child's third birthday, allowing time for a transition plan to be put into place.
+Early intervention services will come to an end on your child's third birthday.
+A transition meeting with your family care coordinator, your child's current therapy team and a school district representative will be scheduled 6 months prior to your child's third birthday, allowing time for a transition plan to be put into place.

-Services for preschool children (ages 3 through 5) will be discussed and are provided free of charge through your public school system if your child qualifies.
-These services are made available through the Individuals with Disabilities Education Act-the same law that applied to Early Intervention Services.
+Services for preschool children (ages 3 through 5) will be discussed and are provided free of charge through your public school system, if your child qualifies.
+These services are made available through the Individuals with Disabilities Education Act (IDEA) - the same law that applied to Early Intervention Services.

-A transition meeting is a time of review, planning and new goal setting for your family and child.
-You will talk next steps and the programs or services that may be available for your child and for their continued development.
-Special education services can include individualized, specially-designed instruction in academic, self-help, communication, motor, vocational and social skill areas.
+This transition meeting is a time of review, planning and new goal setting for your family and child.
+You will talk next steps and learn about the programs or services that may be available for your child and for their continued development.
+Special education services can include individualized, specially-designed instruction in academic, self help, communication, motor, vocational and social skill areas.